 How to configure NextJS to proxy its requests

-I found myself in a situation where I wanted to record the requests my NextJS application was making.
-Where for a straight client-side SPA I could use the network tab of the developer dev tools:
+Where for a straight client-side SPA I could use the network tab of the developer dev tools to generate a HAR file:

 The solution I've opted to investigate is using the tool mitmproxy, we proxy our requests through mitmproxy and and use that to record a HAR file.